bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Number.Value: Number value under Number.Value needs to be positive!
 ```

-- In case of the root path, the value is just empty string.
+- In the case of the root path, the value is just an empty string.
   - And it might look weird in the final printing.

 ``` csharp